AdamJonR/dialects/README.md

 ### Part Definitions

-The map of part definitions defines the grammar for the DSL Dialect.
+The map of part definitions defines the grammar for a particular DSL Dialect.
 Because the definitions are contained in a map, which doesn't have a specific order, the root name identifies the part that serves as the starting point/state for parsing.

 The part definition struct has the following form listed below.